cdrummey216/whoami/lonelyisle.md

 * Electron g-factor = -2/sin(ϕ)
 * Proton g-factor = 2ϕ/sin(1/ϕ)
 * The Golden Ratio, or Phi, is a constant produced by time //hypothesis

+# A Conversation with Death

+**Key Topics**
+* Why? //cannot know life without first understanding death
+* when the self encounters death, death asks two questions in sequence. "are you ready?" and "are you willing?"
+* A 'yes' and a 'yes' signals the end of the identity //a master of fate, by fate mastered
+* A 'yes' and a 'no' signals the embrace of life //no fear of death and the choice to live
+* A 'no' signals fear of death //"are you ready?"

+**Are you ready?**

+* If yes, proceed. //'ready' is a state of mind, existential calm. life is good and death is a part of each life, death must also be good *in some manner*.
+* If no, wait. //to wait is to dread

+**Are you willing?**
+* For most, the answer is 'no' //there are only a few things someone may be willing to die for
+* The fact remains that the answer 'yes' is utlimately a choice a self is *able* to make. //cases where willingness to die exists: suicide, honor (war), love (romeo and juliet), conviction (personal truth, a cause)
+* This question highlights the value of ability and intent //the ability to end exists for the self, but the self must have intent in order to end.
+* Intent is a choice and ability is a means

+# Identity as oneness or Identity as a multiple
+* The 'I am' equation shows that oneness can be achieved for the self by devaluing the definitions assigned to one's self (recognizing external influence)
+* Split or multiple identities are a result of disproportionate valuations of the definitions for the self, which in turn distorts self-perception.
+* Split identities can be reintegrated by reassigning/recalculating the value of the definitions for the self. //re-proportion of self-perception value and the untrue definitions for the self